nidhirastogi/kaggleExercises/README.md

 # kaggleExercises
 Exercises and competitions in kaggle for practise.
+Link to my kaggle profile: https://www.kaggle.com/nidhirastogi